material-components/material-components-web/packages/mdc-select/README.md

 `filled-with-leading-icon-height($height)` | Sets height of filled select with leading icon variant.
 `outlined-height($height)` | Sets height of outlined select variant (Excluding outlined select with leading icon).
 `outlined-with-leading-icon-height($height)` | Sets height of outlined select with leading icon variant.
+`variable-width($min-width)` | Sets the select behavior to change width dynamically based on content.

 > _NOTE_: To further customize the floating label, please see the [floating label documentation](./../mdc-floating-label/README.md).